Wednesday – May 24, 2017

 West Allis Campus

 Gain the expertise for professional testing/repair positions in the field of electronics.
 Graduates have the option to continue their education at the Milwaukee School of Engineering to pursue a Bachelor of Science degree in electrical engineering.

 Critical to success are knowledge of math, science and electronic equipment; good manual dexterity is required for working with advanced circuit boards.

 Career Outlook: Electronic engineering technology is a fast-growing segment of the workforce.
 Employment opportunities include assisting engineers, scientists and producers of electronic equipment and electronic systems.

-Career Pathway: You can earn the new Electronics Technician Fundamentals technical diploma on your way to completing this degree.
+Career Pathway: You can earn the Electronics Technician Fundamentals technical diploma on your way to completing this degree.

 Program Code: 10-605-7

 Special Admission Requirements: One year of high school-level geometry and one year of high school-level algebra, or equivalent.